To read Part 1, Click HERE.

 Finally, for cases that were tried in the South, groups, on average, awarded 24% lower than individual verdicts.
 This is another unexpected find, since Florida, like Texas and California, usually has some of the highest jury awards.
 However, the sample for this analysis is still rather small to draw greater conclusions.

 In general, this meta-analysis of individual and group verdicts shows that attorneys need to not only affect individuals, but also equip defense-leaning jurors with evidence and reasons for why a plaintiff’s damage awards are superfluously high.
 The group’s deliberations are the final jury amount, so it is paramount for defense counsel to make arguments that defense-friendly jurors can bring into the final deliberations.
-Additionally, this analysis also shows that it is critical for defense counsel to think about the case type and venue region when making arguments or suggesting counter-anchoring numbers.
+Additionally, defense counsel should start early in voir dire explaining how and why under the law each juror need to commit to awarding fair and reasonable damages and be ready to stand up for the amounts they believe are fair right when it comes to the jury deliberation.
+Having a well-reasoned defense anchor number, can also give the jury a specific reason to avoid "drifting higher" in the group deliberation context.

 References: